STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

    The performance counters related to :term:`parcel` coalescing are available only if the configuration time constant ``HPX_WITH_PARCEL_COALESCING`` is set to ``ON`` (default: ``ON``).
-However, even in this case it will be available only for those actions, which are enabled for parcel coalescing (see the macros :c:macro:`HPX_ACTION_USES_MESSAGE_COALESCING` and :c:macro:`HPX_ACTION_USES_MESSAGE_COALESCING_NOTHROW`).
+However, even in this case it will be available only for actions that are enabled for parcel coalescing (see the macros :c:macro:`HPX_ACTION_USES_MESSAGE_COALESCING` and :c:macro:`HPX_ACTION_USES_MESSAGE_COALESCING_NOTHROW`).